Equity, Diversity, and Inclusion in Architecture Licensing

-In early-2020, NCARB and the National Organization of Minority Architects (NOMA) launched a joint survey to identify how minority professionals experience obstacles on the path to licensure.
+In 2020, NCARB and the National Organization of Minority Architects (NOMA) launched a joint study to identify how minority professionals experience obstacles on the path to licensure.
 Since then, NCARB and NOMA have released four in-depth reports on findings from the study, which highlight areas where our organizations can provide additional support, conduct deeper research, and propose measurable solutions to address disparities.
 They have also released an action plan with next steps to address the disparities in the months and years ahead.

 Sign up for our Baseline on Belonging newsletter to receive the latest data reports, plus opportunities to participate in follow-up surveys and focus groups.
 Help spread the word and share the findings that resonate with you using #IBelongArch.

-If you have a media request, please contact Samantha Miller at email@example.com.
+If you have a media request, please contact email@example.com.